RuthSchiff/Countdown/README.md

 #### createHearts: יוצר אפקט לבבות נופלים.
 #### saveBgImage ו-loadBgImage: שמירה וטעינה של תמונת רקע מ-IndexedDB.
 #### window.onload: localStorage ו-IndexedDB - נטענים הנתונים בעת טעינת הדף מ.

+# Wedding Countdown

+## Project Description
+An interactive wedding countdown app that allows users to personalize their experience.
+The user can enter the names of the bride and groom, choose a wedding date, change text colors, upload a custom background image, and view a styled, responsive countdown timer.

+## Key Features

+### Dynamic Countdown:
+- Displays the time remaining until the wedding date (days, hours, minutes, and seconds).
+- Automatically updates the countdown every second.

+### Personalization:
+- Option to input the names of the bride and groom.
+- Custom text color selection.
+- Upload a personalized background image.

+### Data Storage:
+- Uses `localStorage` to save the names, wedding date, and text color.
+- Uses `IndexedDB` to store the background image.

+### Responsive Design:
+- Fully responsive for all screen types (desktops, tablets, and mobile devices).
+- Built with Flexbox and Media Queries for responsive layout.

+### Animations and Effects:
+- Falling heart animation on the wedding day.
+- Shadow and glowing text effects.

+## Project Structure

+**HTML:**
+Defines the webpage structure, including data input forms, an edit button, and the countdown display.

+**CSS:**
+Responsive design with Flexbox, Media Queries, and dynamic effects.

+**JavaScript:**
+Logic for countdown management, data saving with localStorage and IndexedDB, and user interaction handling.

+## System Requirements
+- A modern browser that supports `localStorage` and `IndexedDB`.
+- Internet connection (optional, but needed to load the default background image).

+## Installation Instructions
+1. Download the project files.
+2. Open the `index.html` file in your browser.

+## Usage
+- Enter the names of the bride and groom.
+- Choose a wedding date.
+- Customize the text color or upload a background image.
+- Click “Start Countdown” to begin.
+- You can edit the settings anytime by clicking the “Edit” button.

+## Code Structure

+**HTML**
+- `#panel`: Form for entering names, date, colors, and background image.
+- `#countdown`: The countdown display section.
+- `#titleNames`: Title displaying the names of the couple.
+- `#titleStarted`: Title indicating the countdown has started.

+**CSS**
+- Responsive styling with Flexbox and Media Queries.
+- Dynamic effects like shadows, animations, and falling hearts.

+**JavaScript**

+### Main Functions:
+- `startCountdown`: Starts the countdown timer.
+- `createHearts`: Creates the falling heart effect.
+- `saveBgImage` and `loadBgImage`: Save and load background images using IndexedDB.
+- `window.onload`: Loads saved data from localStorage and IndexedDB on page load.